linngithub0/HybPSF/README.md

 code in gen_cat.py of line 63 and 69

-any problem are welcome, you can throw the proplem in the Wechat group of "JWST revised" or send email to linn@mail.ustc.edu.cn
+any problem are welcome, you can throw the proplem in the Wechat group of "JWST revised" or send email to linn@shao.ac.cn